-- Should be the first consideration.
-Can you get out safely? - Is evacuation due to active shooter or other violent critical incident? - o Evacuate if safe to rally point or to any other safe location

-- o If there is an accessible escape path, attempt to evacuate the premises.
+- Is evacuation due to active shooter or other violent critical incident? - Evacuate if safe to rally point or to any other safe location. - If there is an accessible escape path, attempt to evacuate the premises.

-- o Be sure to:

-- a.
-Have an escape route and plan in mind (even if it means breaking a window or jumping from a building.

-- b.
-Evacuate regardless of whether others agree to follow

-- c.
-Leave your belongings behind

-- d.
-Help others escape, if possible

-- e.
-Prevent individuals from entering an area where the active shooter may be

-- f.
-Keep your hands visible

-- g.
-Follow the instructions of any police officers

-- h.
-Do not attempt to move wounded people

-- i.
-Call 911 when you are safe
+- Be sure to: - □ Have an escape route and plan in mind even if it means breaking a window or jumping from a building. - \Box Evacuate regardless of whether others agree to follow. - Leave your belongings behind. - \Box Help others escape, if possible. - \Box Prevent individuals from entering an area where the active shooter may be. - \Box Keep your hands visible. - \Box Follow the instructions of any police officers. - \Box Do not attempt to move wounded people. - □ Call 911 as soon as safely possible.

-• Emergency Procedures for Students with Special Needs
+Emergency Procedures for Students with Special Needs